Luming-L/Project/git.md

 # Tell git our repository on GitHub (MscProject.git), we call it MscProject
 git remote add MscProject https://github.com/Luming-L/MscProject.git

+# # push our repository off to our repository on GitHub
 git push -u MscProject master
 ```